Top 25 Best '70s Horror Filmsby Dennis_Alink | created - 02 Oct 2013 | updated - 24 May 2015 | Public

 R | 91 min | Horror

-Strangers searching for a young woman's missing father arrive at a tropical island where a doctor desperately searches for the cause and cure of a recent epidemic of the undead.
+Strangers searching for a young woman's missing father arrive at a tropical island where a doctor desperately seeks the cause and cure of a recent epidemic of the undead.

 If there is one film that will always be connected to the name of Lucio Fulci (who in the seventies was known as a director of police-thrillers and spaghetti-westerns) it has to be "Zombie".
 In Italy known as "Zombi 2" because "Dawn of the Dead" was released over there as Zombi".
 Apart from the zombies there is no connection between the two films, and the zombies in this film look better.
 Where Romero does the job with a bit of grey make-up Lucio Fulci let's them rot and crawl with maggots.
 Storywise this film has little to offer but if you want to see great atmosphere, an eye being penetrated by a piece of wood, the stink of death and a zombie fighting a shark you came to the right place with "Zombi 2".